conversationai/conversationai-models/annotator_models/README.md

-    Note: to run in google cloud, you will need to be authenticated with Google Cloud (you can run `gcloud auth application-default login` to do this) and you must have access to the cloud bucket where the data is located (you can test this by running `gsutil ls  gs://kaggle-model-experiments/`).
+    Note: to run in google cloud, you will need to be authenticated with Google Cloud (you can run `gcloud auth application-default login` to do this) and you must have access to the cloud bucket where the data is located (you can test this by running `gcloud storage ls  gs://kaggle-model-experiments/`).

 5. The output is two files written to the `job-dir` directory specified in the run script.